Rejuvenation: Modern developments

+In 2020, scientists reported the reversion of ageing in human cells through nuclear reprogramming to pluripotency.
+Such process included resetting of epigenetic clock, reduction of the inflammatory profile in chondrocytes and restoration of youthful regenerative response to aged, human muscle stem cells, without abolishing cellular identity.

 Strategies for engineered negligible senescence

 The biomedical gerontologist Aubrey de Grey has initiated a project, strategies for engineered negligible senescence (SENS), to study how to reverse the damage caused by aging.
 He has proposed seven strategies for what he calls the seven deadly sins of aging: